-Leatherleaf viburnum is an evergreen shrub, but in northern climates the evergreen leaves may be damaged by winter.
+Leatherleaf viburnum is considered a large, rough textured, evergreen shrub, but in northern climates it will lose its leaves in late autumn and often suffers stem dieback in cold winters.
 While the creamy white flowers light up the spring landscape, this species offers no fall color change and very little fruiting.

 - Large shrub (more than 8 feet)